 One of the original semi-private flight companies, Tradewind Aviation, has been around for more than 20 years.
 Today, it has a network of scheduled flights in the Northeast and Caribbean with a fleet of Pilatus PC-12 and Citation CJ3 aircraft.

 In the Northeast, there are daily seasonal flights from White Plains, NY and Teterboro Airport in New Jersey to Nantucket and Martha’s Vineyard.
-There are also weekend flights to Stowe, Vermont during ski season and Newport, Rhode Island during the summer.

 In the Caribbean, there are scheduled connections between the islands with a focus on flights to St. Barths.
 You can fly nonstop between St. Barths and San Juan, St. Thomas, Anguilla, and Antigua, as well as scheduled flights between San Juan and Anguilla.